ACCELERATED SCREEN PERFORMANCE

 This unit encourages you to identify with yourself as artists: building meaningful and truthful screen characters, stretching and accessing your imagination, becoming more present, impulsive and in the moment.
 Term 1 is focused on giving you strong techniques and foundations to approach all performance work.
 It is about finding what works for you.

-This is a powerful term that introduces you to aspects of the Stanislavski Technique.
-Students will engage in principals from Practical Aesthetics, Chubbuck and Lee Strasberg, all of which are taught by leading actor trainers in these specific fields and techniques sourced Australia wide.
+Students will engage in principals from Practical Aesthetics, Meisner, Strasberg, Stanislavski, Uta Hagen, Michael Chekhov, Stella Adler and Ivana Chubbuck, all of which are taught by leading actor trainers in these specific fields and techniques sourced Australia wide.

 You will be encouraged to identify your strengths and weaknesses as an actor and articulate your own personal plan for improvement over the next 30 weeks.